jakeclarey/STM32F446_VSCode/README.md

 quotes.
 Then, press "Ok" in each menu until the System environment variables windows are all closed.

 **5.** To test if this worked, open VSCode as an administrator and open a new terminal.
-Type the command "make --version" and it should respond with the version of GNU Make.
+Type the command `make --version` and it should respond with the version of GNU Make.
 You may have to exit and reopen VSCode after installing GNU Make for it to work.